-\ Automation incentives extended
+Automation incentives extended

-Pursuant to the Income Tax (Accelerated Capital Allowance) (Automation Equipment) Rules 2017 [P.U.(A) 252] and Income Tax (Exemption) (No. 8) Order 2017 [P.U.(A) 253], a manufacturing company is eligible for Automation Capital Allowance (Automation CA) on amounts incurred for the purchase of automation equipment, as follows in Table 01:
+Pursuant to the Income Tax (Accelerated Capital Allowance) (Automation Equipment) Rules 2017 [P.U.(A) 252] and Income Tax (Exemption) (No. 8) Order 2017

+[P.U.(A) 253], a manufacturing company is eligible for Automation Capital Allowance (Automation CA) on amounts incurred for the purchase of automation equipment, as follows as Table 01:

 In Budget 2018, to further encourage automation in the manufacturing sector, particularly in enhancing productivity and efficiency in the labour-intensive industries, it was proposed that the incentive period for Category 1 be extended for another three years.
-This applies to applications received by MIDA from 1 January 2018 to 31 December 2020.
+This applies to applications received by MIDA from 1 January 2018 to 31 December

-In Budget 2020, it was proposed that the period for the incentive in both categories be extended until YA
+In Budget 2020, it was proposed that the period for the incentive in both categories be extended until YA 2023.
+This applies to applications received by MIDA until 31 December 2023.